dayton-outar/shillings/docs/EXPERIENCE/performance/UNDERSTANDING.WEB.PERFORMANCE.md

 # Understanding Web Performance

-This chapter covers:

-- Why web performance matters
-- How web browsers talk to web servers
-- How poor performance can harm the user experience
-- How to use basic web optimization techniques

 Web performance is mostly about how quickly a website loads and becomes useful.
 Faster sites improve the user experience across connection types, make users more likely to stay, and help a site meet its goals, whether those goals are reading, conversion, revenue, or engagement.
 Slow sites test patience, and many users leave before the page has a chance to make its case.

 For sites tied directly to revenue, performance has a visible business cost.
 E-commerce sites, ad-supported sites, and content portals all depend on people reaching and using the page.
 This chapter introduces the core ideas behind web performance, then applies basic optimization techniques to a small client website.